vikarnjha/React-SmartCardInfo/README.md

 ## ❤️ Support

-If you like this project, consider giving it a ⭐ on GitHub and sharing it with your classmates or team!
+If you like **SmartCardManager**, please ⭐ the repository and share it with others!
+Your support helps keep the project growing!